Artificial General Intelligence for Medical Imaging Analysis: Large Language Models for Medical Imaging

 \item \textbf{Disease Diagnosis and Patient Outcome Prediction}: LLMs such as ChatGPT offer promising capabilities in determining the cause of diseases and predicting patient outcomes.
 By harnessing the power of LLMs, we can transform text data into a suitable format for predicting outcomes and diagnosing patients exhibiting similar symptoms.
 This concept can be exemplified by feeding case studies of patients with identical symptoms to ChatGPT to predict potential disease outcomes based on patterns from the provided data.

-\item \textbf{Application in Medical Education and Patient Consultation}: LLMs could be an instrumental tool in educating the next generation of healthcare practitioners and even in patient consultations \cite{lee2023rise}.
+\item \textbf{Application in Medical Education and Patient Consultation}: LLMs could be an instrumental tool in educating the next generation of healthcare practitioners and even inpatient consultations \cite{lee2023rise}.
 For instance, medical students could interact with ChatGPT for scenario-based learning, and patients may use it as an accessible source of information to better understand their medical conditions.
+Another scenario for LLMs is medical dialogue summarization, such as the dialogue during the patient consultation.

-\item \textbf{Streamlining Clinical and Administrative Work}: LLMs such as ChatGPT and GPT-4 could help physicians with writing clinical notes \cite{liu2023summary,liu2023deid} or producing radiology reports \cite{ma2023impressiongpt}.
-In addition, LLMs can significantly reduce the burden of clinical administrative tasks such as drafting administrative documents. freeing up physicians' time for more important stuffs in patient care.
+\item \textbf{Streamlining Clinical and Administrative Work}: LLMs such as ChatGPT and GPT-4 could help physicians with writing clinical notes \cite{liu2023summary} or producing radiology reports \cite{10433180}.
+In addition, LLMs can significantly reduce the burden of clinical administrative tasks such as drafting administrative documents. freeing up physicians' time for more important tasks in patient care.

 \item \textbf{Unified Knowledge Space}: Expressing information in a unified space that encompasses text, images, and genetic data can revolutionize fields such as bioinformatics and genomics.
 By creating a unified knowledge graph, relevant information from diverse sources can be mapped into a graphical space, which could potentially change the field of bioinformatics, clinical informatics, medical imaging, and genomics.
 A consolidated sphere of knowledge can serve as a springboard for breakthroughs.
 For example, future models can leverage this vast data repository.
 They could comprehensively analyze a patient's textual clinical history, diagnostic imaging findings, laboratory test outcomes, and individual genetic information.
 In doing so, they would be equipped to render more insightful, well-rounded decisions, thereby improving patient outcomes.